A frequency-domain analysis of inexact gradient methods: Abstract

 \section{Abstract}

-We study robustness properties of inexact gradient descent for strongly convex functions, as well as for the larger class of functions with sector-bounded gradients, under a relative error model.
-Proofs of the corresponding convergence rates are based on frequency-domain criteria for the stability of nonlinear systems perturbed by additive noise.
+We study robustness properties of some iterative gradient-based methods for strongly convex functions, as well as for the larger class of functions with sector-bounded gradients, under a relative error model.
+Proofs of the corresponding convergence rates are based on frequency-domain criteria for the stability of nonlinear systems.
+Applications are given to inexact versions of gradient descent and the Triple Momentum Method.
+To further emphasize the usefulness of frequency-domain methods, we derive improved analytic bounds for the convergence rate of Nesterov's accelerated method (in the exact setting) on strongly convex functions.